liliankasem/logicapps/README.md

   - Download CI pipeline artifact containing project zip
   - Use the Azure Functions task to deploy the project
 - [Container version]
-  - Use the Azure Functions container task to deploy the project
+  - Use the Azure Functions container task to deploy the project (using the docker image that was published by the CI pipeline)

 ### Pipeline Variables

-For both the classic and container deployment approach, you will need to supply a set of variables to make the deployments possible
+For both the classic and container deployment approach, you will need to supply a set of variables to make the deployments possible.

 #### Variable Files